cartoon-raccoon/awesome-hardware-hacking/README.md

 ## 1. Serial Protocols

 The one thing every hardware enthusiast must have in their toolkit is a way of communicating via serial protocols.
 The most common are UART, SPI and I2C.
-Luckily, people have realized this and have created multitool boards that speak these 3 protocols, plus an additional protocol called JTAG, which isn't technically serial communication but is so common it's included anyway.
+Luckily, people have realized that an interface board for each protocol is a pain, and have created multitool boards that speak these 3 protocols, plus an additional protocol called JTAG, which isn't technically serial communication but is so common it's included anyway.
 These boards don't natively speak the protocol; instead they are driven by software tools that help them speak the protocol.

 - What is [UART](https://www.arrow.com/en/research-and-events/articles/what-is-uart-protocol-uart-communication-explained)/[SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface)/[I2C](https://en.wikipedia.org/wiki/I%C2%B2C)/[JTAG](https://en.wikipedia.org/wiki/JTAG)?